In Eating Disorder Recovery Treatment What Comes First: Bingeing or Feelings?

 She will listen to perceived controls and ideas coming from the therapist but acts as if the therapist is a puny force compared to her sophistication and intelligence.

-Since most new clients are certain they are going to face some kind of painful punishment or criticism in therapy, their coming to that first appointment is a tremendous act of hope and courage.
-These various stances help them show up for that first appointment despite their fear.
+Coming to that first appointment is an act of hope and courage.
 Behind each of these stances is a frightened, hopeful and very brave person.

 So as far as which comes first in our conversation, bingeing or purging, I don't focus on either.
-The client may be stressed to the maximum just by being present for the first appointment.
+The client is stressed just by being present for the first appointment.